 b.
 The inability of a person to provide the certification set out below will not necessarily result in denial of participation in this covered transaction.
-The prospective participant shall submit an explanation of why it cannot provide the certification set out below.
+The prospective first tier participant shall submit an explanation of why it cannot provide the certification set out below.
 The certification or explanation will be considered in connection with the department or agency's determination whether to enter into this transaction.
-However, failure of the prospective primary participant to furnish a certification or an explanation shall disqualify such a person from participation in this transaction.
+However, failure of the prospective first tier participant to furnish a certification or an explanation shall disqualify such a person from participation in this transaction.

 c.
-The certification in this clause is a material representation of fact upon which reliance was placed when the department or agency determined to enter into this transaction.
-If it is later determined that the prospective primary participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the department or agency may terminate this transaction for cause of default.
+The certification in this clause is a material representation of fact upon which reliance was placed when the contracting agency determined to enter into this transaction.
+If it is later determined that the prospective participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the contracting agency may terminate this transaction for cause of default.

 d.
-The prospective primary participant shall provide immediate written notice to the department or agency to whom this proposal is submitted if any time the prospective primary participant learns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances.
+The prospective first tier participant shall provide immediate written notice to the contracting agency to whom this proposal is submitted if any time the prospective first tier participant learns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances.